felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I don't want to give you the wrong impression: I am definitely not immune to learning anxiety, even after reading 83 books and writing all about my experience.
-[Nobody gets used to feeling dumb](/69), and the more you learn, the more you realize how little you know about everything.
+[Nobody gets used to feeling dumb](/69), and unfortunately the more you learn, the more you realize how little you actually know about everything.
 The good news is that I now feel equipped to tackle this journey.
 I'll never be done learning, and true learning is always an uncomfortable, if not painful process.
 Nevertheless, my learning system allowed me to come across pieces of wisdom that radically changed my relationships and my life.
 I am *overcoming* learning anxiety.
+I am *learning* that pain can be leveraged.
+I now *believe* that the only real failure is not to learn from failure.
+I use fear as a compass to guide me towards the path that will help me grow.

 If you personally suffer with learning anxiety and made it this far in this blog post, I'm confident that you are already on the right path.
 I